cev-api/Wurst7-CevAPI/README.md

 - Reconnect to server and immediately send a command, such as /op player
 - Adds mixin buttons to disconnect/kick/ban screens for all cracked/offline servers that have the above functions

+### CoordLogger
+- Detect world and local events and attempt to position it with ESP and chat messages
+- Events that are too far away the direction will be given
+- Toggles for various types of events
+- Toggles for debugging and ESP

 ## What’s changed or improved in this fork?

 ### ItemESP (Expanded)